openshift/jenkins-plugin/README.md

 ## Build and Install

 Like the Jenkins project itself, this project is a maven based project.
-To build this project, after you install maven, and cd to this projects root directory (where the `pom.xml` file is located), run `mvn clean package`.
+To build this project, after you install maven and java 1.8 or later, and cd to this projects root directory (where the `pom.xml` file is located), run `mvn clean package`.
 If built successfully, and `openshift-pipeline.hpi` file will reside in the `target` subdirectory.

 Aside from building the plugin locally, there are a few other ways to obtain built version of the plugin:

 1. The Centos and RHEL versions of the OpenShift Jenkins Docker Image, starting officially with V3.2 of OpenShift, will have the plugin installed.
 See the [Jenkins Docker Image repository](https://github.com/openshift/jenkins) for details.

-2. As noted earlier, [wiki page](https://wiki.jenkins-ci.org/display/JENKINS/OpenShift+Pipeline+Plugin) has a linke to the latest official version of the plugin.
+2. As noted earlier, [wiki page](https://wiki.jenkins-ci.org/display/JENKINS/OpenShift+Pipeline+Plugin) has a link to the latest official version of the plugin.

 3. You could also go to the [openshift-pipeline page](https://updates.jenkins-ci.org/download/plugins/openshift-pipeline/) at the Jenkins Update Center to view the complete list of released plugins.